 Spire is a company that operates with the stated goal of “collecting data from space to solve problems on Earth.”
 The company does this, in part, by using a constellation of satellites to identify and track global resources and weather systems.
-Spire has recently announced the release of the Spire Aviation AirSafe API.
+Spire has recently announced the release of the Spire Aviation AirSafe APITrack this API.

 The new API exists as a component of the company’s aviation product and relies upon satellites in low-Earth orbit (LEO) to aid in collecting Automatic Dependent Surveillance-Broadcast (ADS-B) data.
 ADS-B is a technology that allows an aircraft to periodically (and automatically, as the name implies) broadcast its location, allowing it to be tracked.
 There was a point when ADS-B receivers were located terrestrially, leaving oceanic and remote airspace without coverage.
 By equipping satellites with ADS-B receivers (Spire currently has 13 ADS-B equipped satellites in LEO) and linking them together, companies like Spire are now able to provide near-global coverage of aircraft tracking data.
 This information is combined with ground-based tracking data to cover over 70 million position reports daily.